Maastrup/Sudoku/README.md

 # Sudoku
 Exam project in Programming C-level.
-A program for generating, playing and solving sudokus
+A program for generating sudokus.